parteekahlawat/project-NewsLetterSubscribe/README.md

 The API used here is revoked for public viewing of this app.
 So, for getting the data as stored you have to use new API

+## Run the app
+step 1 - Clone the repo in your local system

+step 2 - Open terminal at the file path (PS: Check the terminal path correctly)

+step 3 - `npm i express body-parser request https`

 ## Languages
 **Front End - HTML + CSS